Starting a Water Plant Business: A Complete Guide

 - Alkaline Water Plant: Produces water with a higher pH level, catering to the health-conscious market.

-Choose the type of plant based on local demand, your budget, and the available infrastructure.
+Choose the type of plant-based on local demand, your budget, and the available infrastructure.

 3. Location and Infrastructure Setup